DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 #### Visibility into Automated Bot Traffic

 In general, one wants to have visibility into automated traffic.
-This can be commonly achieved with a [LOG](https://developers.cloudflare.com/ruleset-engine/rules-language/actions/) action, logging anything with a [Bot Score](https://developers.cloudflare.com/bots/concepts/bot-score/) likely automated.
+This can be commonly achieved with a [LOG](https://developers.cloudflare.com/ruleset-engine/rules-language/actions/) action, logging anything with a [Bot Score](https://developers.cloudflare.com/bots/concepts/bot-score/) "likely automated" based on available [detection engines](https://developers.cloudflare.com/bots/concepts/bot-detection-engines/).

 ![visibility-into-automated-bot-traffic](img/visibility-into-automated-bot-traffic.png)